cpsc332/Project-Part-B/README.md

 This should result in an error saying that the seat is already sold or reserved for this showtime, confirming that `trg_ticket_before_insert` is working.

 ### Verifying the backup procedure

 ```sql
 CALL backup_full_clone;
 SHOW TABLES LIKE 'back_%';
 ```

+---

+## Contributors

+This project was developed as part of CPSC 332 - Database Systems.

+## License

+Educational use only.